HumphreyBoaGart/eemgforms/README.md

 # EE Mailgun Forms
 An alternative contact form solution for ExpressionEngine using the Mailgun API and reCAPTCHA v2.
 Include the tag with required parameters in any template to generate a form.

-If you wanna edit the form that spits out in the front-end, you'll have to edit `pi.mailgunforms.php` manually.
+If you wanna edit the form that spits out in the front-end, you'll have to edit `pi.eemgforms.php` manually.
 I'll have a better system in place for this (and a simplified installation process) before the 1.0 release.

 ## Requirements
 - ExpressionEngine 5 (might work in versions 3/4)